kakafarm/STTTS-tutorial/How to talk like a_lilian.md

 Beep boop, hello there, I am a_lilian!

 I am a streamer who talks using speech-to-text-to-speech (STTTS).
 This means I say words out loud into a microphone which are transcribed into text (STT) and then synthesized back into speech using a text-to-speech model (TTS).
-I do this because I find speaking [difficult], and because I find TTS a meaningful medium for [self expression].
+I do this because I find speaking [difficult](https://www.youtube.com/watch?v=qkNP2KveLVE), and because I find TTS a meaningful medium for [self expression].

 I hope that this guide will help you to speak like I do.